Ankitch199316/Telecom_customer_churn/README.md

 ## 🛍️ Introduction

-As an aspiring data analyst, I embarked on this project to explore how data science can solve real-world business problems.
-I chose customer churn prediction because it blends data wrangling, exploratory analysis, machine learning, and actionable business strategy.
+This project addresses customer churn in the telecom industry by predicting which customers are most likely to leave and translating those predictions into **retention prioritization insights**.

-The goal was to predict which customers are most likely to leave a telecom provider so that retention efforts can be focused effectively.
+The objective is to support data-driven decision-making by identifying high-risk customers, understanding the drivers behind churn, and enabling teams to focus retention efforts where they are most likely to have impact.

 ---

 ## 🌟 Project Objectives

-- Analyze customer data to identify patterns associated with churn.
+- Identify behavioral and contract-level patterns associated with customer churn.
-- Build predictive models to forecast churn likelihood.
+- Develop a churn risk scoring approach to prioritize retention efforts.
-- Evaluate model performance and select the most effective one.
+- Select a final model based on business-relevant performance trade-offs.
-- Provide actionable insights to reduce churn rates and inform retention strategy.
+- Translate analytical findings into practical retention and intervention strategies.

 ---